The Lord of the Rings: The Rings of Power: Visual effects

-Company 3 created a post-production environment in the cloud that all work and assets for the series went through, allowing producer Ron Ames to manage all of post-production remotely.
-This became a necessity during the pandemic, and helped give the production a head-start on the second season when it moved to the UK.
-The primary visual effects vendors for the first season were Wētā FX, returning from Jackson's films, and Industrial Light & Magic.
+Amazon provided unlimited cloud-based storage for the production, allowing all technical data and footage to be accessible to anyone working on the series around the world.
+It was the first production to be completely cloud-based, which became crucial during the COVID-19 pandemic.
+The primary visual effects vendors for the first season were Wētā FX, returning from Jackson's films, and Industrial Light & Magic (ILM).
 All the vendors were overseen by visual effects supervisor Jason Smith.
-The season's effects include characters appearing at different scales, augmented environments, creatures, and magic.
+The season's effects include characters appearing at different sizes, augmented environments, fantasy creatures, and magic.

+Title sequence

-The opening title sequence was co-directed by Katrina Crawford and Mark Bashore of the creative studio Plains of Yonder.
+The opening title sequence was directed by Katrina Crawford and Mark Bashore of the creative studio Plains of Yonder.
 They did not see any material from the series when starting work and instead took inspiration from Tolkien.
 Based on the author's creation story in which the world is created from music, the pair suggested the title sequence be "built from the world of sound".
-They investigated the science of cymatics, using a homemade Chladni plate and slow motion iPhone footage to test what shapes could be formed with sand particles by the vibrations of different sounds (including Gregorian chants, Angelic music, rock and roll, and whale calls).
-For the final sequences, Crawford and Bashore used a 2 ft wide rig and programmed tones to create basic patterns such as diamonds and swirls which were filmed practically.
-The Plains of Yonder visual effects team then attempted to replicate the "flawed, wild motion" of the real photography for shots that feature iconography from Tolkien's writings such as the Two Trees of Valinor, the eight-pointed star associated with the character Fëanor, the geography of Middle-earth, and each set of the Rings of Power (nine human rings, seven Dwarven rings, three Elven rings, and the One Ring).
+They investigated cymatics, using a homemade Chladni plate and slow motion footage to test what shapes could be formed from sand particles using the vibrations of different sounds.
+These included Gregorian chants, Angelic music, rock and roll, and whale calls.
+For the final sequence, Crawford and Bashore used a 2 ft wide rig and programmed tones to create basic patterns such as diamonds and swirls.
+These were filmed practically, and then the Plains of Yonder visual effects team attempted to replicate the "flawed, wild motion" of the real photography for shots that feature iconography from Tolkien's writings, including the Two Trees of Valinor; the eight-pointed star associated with the character Fëanor; different parts of Middle-earth's geography; and each set of the Rings of Power—nine human rings, seven Dwarven rings, three Elven rings, and the One Ring.
 The sequence took seven months to complete.
+It was updated for the second season, introducing red sand grains that form "evil tendrils" to indicate Sauron's influence, as well as imagery that represents the Doors of Durin, the Balrog, and Morgoth's crown.